wp-plugins/speed-contact-bar/README.txt

 4. Activate the plugin in the Plugin dashboard
 5. Configure the plugin with the options page at "Settings" =&gt; "Speed Contact Bar".

+== Other Notes ==
+= Using hooks =
+Repeatedly users ask for special things to be included in the contact bar.
+Of course, if you know how to code with PHP, HTML and CSS you can change the plugin's code and insert whatever you want.
+But changing the plugin's code is not a good idea.
+Every upgrade of the plugin will delete your inserted code.

+But there is a solution: hooks in WordPress.
+You can change the content and design of the contact bar with your own functions.
+And you can be sure that they will not be overwritten by future plugin's upgrade when you place your function in the `functions.php`of your theme or in a self-written plugin.

+Use the hooks:

+1. `speed_contact_bar_data` for alterting the personal contact informations list
+2. `speed_contact_bar_icons` for alterting the social media icons list
+3. `speed_contact_bar_style` for alterting the style of the contact bar

+You can place the code in your `functions.php` of your theme or in your own plugin.
+Lets look at the following examples.

+= Add an item to the personal contact informations list = The example adds a list item with the content 'Hello World' as the first item and returns the extended list.

+`// describe what the function should do
+// passed parameter: n array of personal contact data as list items function change_speed_contact_bar_data ( $list_items ) {

+	// add an item as first item in the list via array_unshift()
+	// the content has to be surrounded by the LI element array_unshift( $list_items, '<li>Hello World</li>' );

+	// return changed list
+	return $list_items;

+}
+// let the function work
+add_filter( 'speed_contact_bar_data', 'change_speed_contact_bar_data' );`

+= Add an item to the icons list =
+The following example does two things:

+1. it appends a list item with the content 'Foo Bar' at the end of the list,
+2. and it inserts a list item with a standard WordPress search form at a desired position in the list.

+At the end the functions returns the extended list.

+`// describe what the function should do
+// passed parameter: an array of social media icons as list items function change_speed_contact_bar_icons ( $list_items ) {

+	// add an item as last item in the list, via $array[]
+	$list_items[] = '<li>Foo Bar</li>';

+	// add an item at any position in the list via array_splice()
+	// way of thinking: if x-th element then use x - 1 to determine the second parameter value
+	// here: search form as 4th element, so parameter value is 4 - 1 = 3
+	// you can find more tipps for array_splice() at http://php.net/manual/en/function.array-splice.php
+	// the content has to be surrounded by the LI element
+	// notice the LI element extended by an ID attribute to have an exact selector for CSS array_splice( $list_items, 3, 0, '<li id="spc-search-form">' . get_search_form( false ) . '</li>' );

+	// return changed list
+	return $list_items;

+}
+// let the function work
+add_filter( 'speed_contact_bar_icons', 'change_speed_contact_bar_icons' );`

+= Add style sheets for the search box =
+The example appends some Cascading Style Sheets code for the search form inserted by the previous function.

+`// describe what the function should do
+// passed parameter: a string of CSS function change_speed_contact_bar_style ( $css_code ) {

+	// add style for search form, append it to existing code with '.='
+	// the content has to be surrounded by the STYLE element
+	$css_code .= "<style type='text/css'>\n";
+	$css_code .= "#spc-search-form form { display: inline; }\n";
+	$css_code .= "#spc-search-form input { width: 7em; }\n";
+	$css_code .= "</style>\n";

+	// return changed CSS
+	return $css_code;

+}
+// let the function work
+add_filter( 'speed_contact_bar_style', 'change_speed_contact_bar_style' );`

 == Frequently Asked Questions ==